ellioseven/gatsby-example/content/blog/new-beginnings/index.md

 ---
 title: Cypress & Github Actions
 date: "2015-05-28T22:40:32.169Z"
-description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
-Simply add a description field to the frontmatter.
+description: "So, what is it like to be color blind and also work in the web design and development industry?
+I’ll answer that question throughout this article, but it’s something that’s always factored into my thoughts, given my passion for design and now my career.
+I wonder if having 'normal' vision would have made me a better artist growing up."
+author: "Elliot Mitchum"
 ---

-As to my job and my color vision no, **colorblindness** doesn’t affect my work as much as you’d think.
+As to my job and my color vision no, **colorblindness** doesn’t [affect my work](https://google.com) as much as you’d think.
 During design meetings, I can quickly point out areas where we need to reconsider our color palette.
 While reviewing layouts, I’m able to explain why we need to evaluate how—and if—we’re only conveying information with color.
 I like that I can bring a singular perspective to the table and a voice for others like me; I am able to offer insights that others don’t necessarily have.

 ## We Found It Was Time